IsakMedia/Portfolio2024/readme.md

   because it feels like (with my track record) that this isnt enough

 * should i have an img (coverImg?) attribute in my window-mac component and should it give a fullwith coverImage

+7/10
+add attribute role="link" to your buttons with href, so that screen readers can get it. see if it fixes the problem with not showing where links goes in bottom left corner when over. if not is there a way to change the button to a ```<a>``` when its used as a link. this doesnt feel right though.

 ## hard truths